JemRF/RF-Documentation/pages/sgateway/sgw-intro.md

 Additional features include an internal battery-powered clock that ensures all the Gateways know the current time upon power up or when they cannot reach a network time server.
 You also have the option to manually input the local time if necessary.

 The Smart Gateway can run standalone without connecting to a remote server or with an MQTT Broker.
-At the bottom of the Sensor List, there is an option to download today's readings or schedule sending end-of-day readings to an Secure File Transfer (SFTP) or Windows file share.
+At the bottom of the Sensor List, there is an option to download today's readings or schedule sending end-of-day readings to a Secure File Transfer (SFTP) or Windows file share.

 The Smart Gateway provides an internal local WiFi hotpot on first use and setting up the Gateway.

 Each form guides the user when making changes, by turning yellow the field that has new information as well as the Save button for those changes will turn Yellow.
-This provides feedback and change is requested but has not been completed.
+This provides feedback and a change is requested but has not been completed.

 <img src="images/sgw-frontview.png" width="425"/>